Partners & Supporters

 Together, we are addressing the barriers older men face to engaging with Open Age; preventing isolation & loneliness and supporting older men to live happier, healthier and more independent lives as part of our thriving member-community.

-The Julia and Hans Rausing Trust
+The Julia Rausing Trust

 City Bridge Foundation – London’s biggest independent charity funder